Leopard moray eel

 The leopard moray eel is widespread throughout the Indo-Pacific oceans from Réunion to the Hawaiian, Line and Society Islands, north to southern Japan, southern Korea, and south to New Caledonia.

 It inhabits coral and rocky reefs at depth range from 8 to 60 m.

-Its length is up to 92 cm.

-This eel is characterized by its narrow, curved jaws, vivid red stripes on the head, and elongated tubular nostrils.
+It grows up to 92 cm in length and is characterized by its narrow, curved jaws, vivid red stripes on the head, and elongated tubular nostrils.

-It is chiefly nocturnal; because of this and its preference for cryptic habitats, it is seldom seen.
+As it is primarily nocturnal and has a preference for cryptic habitats, it is seldom seen.
 It feeds primarily on fishes and small cephalopods.